 The range of each hotspot varies too, so unless you strike it lucky with your parking location, you may not be able to get access from your RV.

 But suppose you need to check your emails, update your social media, and don’t want to use your cell data.
-In that case, these free hotspots offer a convenient solution.
+In that case, these free hotspots offer a convenient and best RV WiFi solution.

 If this is an option you’re most likely to opt for, make sure to read the section below about security.

-- Available wifi hotspots will appear in a list.
-Open networks that don’t need a password won’t have the little padlock you can see circled in the image below.
+- Available WiFi hotspots will appear in a list.
+Open wifi networks that don’t need a password won’t have the little padlock you can see circled in the image below.

 - Choose your network.
 Some will take you to a landing page where you may need to enter an email address.
 Others will connect you right away.